missionmike/ui-developer-challenge/README.md

   - Note: minor contrast issues were found by Axe, but in order to adhere to the design, nothing was adjusted in dev here.
 - Comment more descriptively to elaborate for the next person to inherit the code.
 - Add fallbacks for lack of JavaScript support.
+- Ensure it renders well enough in IE11.

 ### Checklist